 To address these questions, we need to be familiar with two fundamental ways of building an organization.

 The formal organization is an officially defined set of relationships, responsibilities, and connections that exist across an organization.
 The traditional organizational chart, as illustrated in Exhibit 16.2, is perhaps the most common way of depicting the formal organization.
 The typical organization has a hierarchical form with clearly defined roles and responsibilities.

-When Justin sets up his formal organization, he will need to design the administrative responsibilities and communication structures that should function within an organizational system.
+When Justin sets up the formal organization, they will need to design the administrative responsibilities and communication structures that should function within an organizational system.
 The formal systems describe how flow of information and resources should occur within an organization.
-To establish the formal organization, he will identify the essential functions that need to be part of the system, and he will hire people to fill these functions.
-He will then need to help employees learn their functions and how these functions should relate to one another.
+To establish the formal organization, they will identify the essential functions that need to be part of the system, and then will hire people to fill these functions.
+Justin will then need to help employees learn their functions and how these functions should relate to one another.

 The informal organization is sometimes referred to as the invisible network of interpersonal relationships that shape how people actually connect with one another to carry out their activities.
 The informal organization is emergent, meaning that it is formed through the common conversations and relationships that often naturally occur as people interact with one another in their day-to-day relationships.
 It is usually complex, impossible to control, and has the potential to significantly influence an organization’s success.

 As depicted in Exhibit 16.3, the informal organization can also be mapped, but it is usually very different than the formal organization.
 The chart you see in this example is called a network map, because it depicts the relationships that exist between different members of a system.
 Some members are more central than others, and the strength of relationships may vary between any two pairs or groups of individuals.
 These relationships are constantly in flux, as people interact with new individuals, current relationships evolve, and the organization itself changes over time.2